systemjs/systemjs/docs/production-workflows.md

   // will delegate to the bundle and only a single request is made
 ```

-A built file must contain the exact named defines or named `SystemJS.register` statements for the modules
+A built file must contain the exact named defines or named `System.register` statements for the modules
 it contains.
 Mismatched names will result in separate requests still being made.

 ### CSP-Compatible Production